rachel-e-bolton/push_swap/ReadMe.md

 ARG=`ruby -e "puts (a..b).to_a.shuffle.join(' ')"`;

-`a` is the lower limit for the numbers generated and `b` is the upper limit.
+`a` is the lower limit for the numbers generated and `b` is the upper limit.\
 The script will generate all of the numbers in the range icluding `0` and put them to a shuffle.

-To check the number of arguments being passed to based on your range:
+To check the number of arguments being passed to your `ARG` variable:
 Run `echo $ARG | wc -w` after the first ruby script.

 # BUILDING AND RUNNING THE EXECUTABLES